1. General Product

 When we first got on our Tribe Bike, we felt like we’d turned into local celebrities.
 You’ll soon get used to the pointing, whispers behind your back and smiles that land in your direction on your Tribe Bike.
 There’s something about these bikes that makes everyone happy.

 From time to time you might get caught out and get stuck in a shower.
-Our bikes are showerproof and can handle light showers.
-The cargo box is made out of plywood, and whilst it has a waterproof coating, it is not designed to handle heavy, consistent rain.
+Our bikes are made from marine grade plywood and can handle light showers.
+The box is also finished in water resistant polyurethane coating. whilst it has a waterproof coating, it is not designed to handle heavy, consistent rain.

 The bike and many of its components are made of steel, and whilst light showers aren’t an issue, we don’t recommend it be kept in the weather for long periods of time.
 If you need to store your bike outside, we recommend an outdoor cover, available in our store.